Prefer not to visit our clinic in-person?

 During your virtual physiotherapy session, by video or by phone, a physiotherapist can provide:

-For example, a management plan could include a home exercise program and other advice on what you should be doing (or not doing) at home.
+For example, a management plan could include a home exercise program and other advice on what to do (and not to do) at home.
 You physiotherapist can monitor your progress and help you achieve your goals as quickly as possible.

 On a video call, we can assess how you're moving, teach you exercises, and demonstrate self-care techniques.
 We can even teach your family members, or others in your household, how to assist you.